tim-smart/effect-io-ai/effect/Prompt-all.md

 Runs all the provided prompts in sequence respecting the structure provided in input.

-Supports multiple arguments, a single argument tuple / array or record / struct.
+Supports either a tuple / iterable of prompts or a record / struct of prompts as an argument.

 To import and use `all` from the "Prompt" module: